Previous Light:

 The light was automated in 1965, but Coast Guard personnel continued to occupy the station until 1992, with the personnel reportedly hearing and seeing strange paranormal events, which included pots and pans that would fly on their own.
 Whenever the ghost or whatever it was, was asked to stop, the activity would cease.

 Sankaty Head was also threatened from constant erosion and was gradually getting closer to the edge of the high cliff bluff it was sitting over, and was 72 feet from the bluff’s edge by 2006.
-The 'Sconset Trust took ownership of the in 2007, raised the necessary funds, and moved the 400-ton lighthouse from its original site during October 2007.
+The 'Sconset Trust took ownership of the beacon in 2007, raised the necessary funds, and moved the 400-ton lighthouse from its original site during October 2007.

 sankaty lighthouse being prepared for move